decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 ## Player connects/disconnects

 Whenever another player starts or stops being rendered by the local engine, this creates an event you can listen to.
 Players may or may not be standing on the same scene as you, but must be within visual range (not necessarily in sight).
-This event triggers both when a player newly connects or disconnects from their session, and also when a player comes close enough to be in visual range or walks far away to no longer be in visual range.
+The `onPlayerConnectedObservable` detects both when a player newly connects nearby or comes close enough to be in visual range, likewise the `onPlayerDisconnectedObservable` detects when a player ends their session or or walks far away.

-// TODO example listening to events

 ```ts
 onPlayerConnectedObservable.add((player) => {